My Story

 That’s when I became a copywriter.
 Before I even knew I wanted to be one.

-I moved to Tokyo and joined forces with a division of the world’s largest telecommunications company.
+I moved to Tokyo and joined a division of the world’s largest telecommunications company.
 I wanted to be a translator–but they spotted a better use for me and hired me as a copywriter.
 When I wasn’t writing copy, I helped with translation (it was like getting paid to study Japanese!)
 And I put on fancy shmancy seminars for Japanese business people who had dealings with other cultures.

 I worked with the pickiest people on the face of this earth.